WeblateOrg/weblate/docs/user/checks.rst

 Specifics on how each plural form is used can be found in the string definition.

-Failing to fill in plural forms will in some cases lead to displaying nothing when the plural tense is in use.
+Failing to fill in plural forms will in some cases lead to displaying nothing when the plural form is in use.

 .. _check-same-plurals:

 Same plurals
 ~~~~~~~~~~~~

-Check that fails if some plural forms duplicated in the translation.
+Check that fails if some plural forms are duplicated in the translation.
 In most languages they have to be different.

 .. _check-inconsistent: